General Information Questions

 12. Will our savings and other assets be considered when our financial need is being determined?

-Family assets, such as balances of cash, savings, and checking accounts; stocks and bonds; investment real estate (not your or your parents’ home); net business/farm investment value; are all considered when determining your Expected Family Contribution.
+Family assets, such as balances of cash, savings, and checking accounts; stocks and bonds; investment real estate (not your or your parents’ home); net business/farm investment value; are all considered when determining your Student Aid Index.
 See FAFSA instructions for more information about including student and parent cash, savings, and assets.

 13. How do I become an Independent Student for Federal Aid purposes?